Hunting for God's Great Blessings

 The Blessing Hunt:

-1. Parent establishes the number of blessings to be found in the hunt.
-For example, if there are 3 kids hunting, maybe 9-10 blessings must be found.
-Don’t be strict about who finds a certain number, but rejoice with one another as the blessings are found, even if one finds all 10.
-Being timid or younger shouldn’t become a discouragment, but when they help each other, everyone can participate in the joy of kindness!
+1. The parent establishes the number of blessings to be found in the hunt.
+For example, if three kids are hunting, they must find 9 to 10 blessings.
+Don’t be strict about who finds a specific number, but rejoice with one another as the blessings are found, even if one finds all 10.
+Being timid or younger shouldn’t be a discouragement; when they help each other, everyone can participate in the joy of kindness!

-2. Each child can continue in play, but should keep their eyes open.
-When they see someone, doing something that shows kindness towards another, they are to encourage that one by saying “Good job on being kind!” and return to you, the parent to report what they saw.
+2. Each child can continue playing, but should keep their eyes open.
+When they see someone doing something kind towards another, they are to encourage that person by saying, “Good job on being kind!” and then return to you, the parent, to report what they saw.

 Let’s say you’ve set the number at 10… let them know that when they together have found and encouraged 10 acts of kindness, your family will celebrate those kind acts with an ice cream cone!
 This is always a great motivator.
-Or pick a reward that maybe better suits your family.
+Or pick a reward that may better suit your family.

 4. When you are enjoying your rewards, discuss the acts of kindness that were found, and encourage your little ones by asking how they might act the same way towards others.
-See who is able to recite the Family Blessing Hunt memory verse (listed below).
+See who can recite the Family Blessing Hunt memory verse (listed below).

 Let’s look at the benefits of the Blessing Hunt!